djhmateer/hugo-quickstart/content/posts/12 own recipe.md

 [https://www.themaltmiller.co.uk/product/rustic-german-lager-kellerpils/](https://www.themaltmiller.co.uk/product/rustic-german-lager-kellerpils/) German lager.
 28g hops (but needs more to hit IBU).
 2 weeks ferment at 15.
 5 weeks lager at 2.

+## Mash

+I've got a 30 litre fermenter bucket so lets max it out

+34 litres of strike water

+It takes me time to get everything setup, so I'm happy to brew as much as possible.
+Even if I have to throw it away.

+Aim for 4.5% lager

+4.7kg for 5% at 19litres hitting OG of 1051

+4.5kg for 4.8% at 22litres hitting og of 1046, which is 204g per litre

+I want 30litres so 6.1kg.
+Call it 6kg as I want less ABV.

+Will aim for mash at 66 and 75mins.

+My OG at ambient temp is: 1044 which is almost perfect as I wanted 1046 for 30 litres.
+Will see how much I've actually got.

+efficiency

+## Boil

+Hops - amercian lager only has 27g

+Some others has 60, 15, 5...
+94g with dry hop day 5

+Some have 60g.. half at boil, half at flame out.
+40g is delicate hop
+30g too - half up front, half at flame out

+boil time: 60

+target - intense aroma
+challenger - british ales and lagers columbus - american ipa first gold - my own crop. british. multiple uses

+beginning of the boil for bitterness end of boil for aroma

+10 first gold at 60
+15 first gold at 30
+25 challenger at 0